liamfitzmaurice10/sqrt-diffusion-schemes/README.md

 The explicit figure of 0.716 sits above the classical 1/2 but should be read as a pre-asymptotic artefact.
-At $\sigma = 0.1$, the diffusion coefficient varies so little over the range the process visits that the noise is close to additive, and the Milstein correction term that limits Euler–Maruyama to order 1/2 is small at these stepsizes.
+At $\sigma = 0.1$, the diffusion coefficient varies so little over the range the process visits that the noise is close to additive, and the Milstein correction term that limits Euler-Maruyama to order 1/2 is small at these stepsizes.
 The sweep below shows the rate collapsing toward 1/2, and then below it, as $\sigma$ grows.